 The hospital work placement abroad simply wouldn't be complete without discovering Central Europe, its culture, cuisine, hidden treasures, and beauties.
 Every member of the CHP Team has been through a similar kind of experience and we know personally that sometimes it can be quite difficult when you are away from home.
 That is why we have prepared for you a set of practical written guides with handy tips on how to take the most of Prague and be at home there.

 Our students are the number one priority for the CHP Team.
 We want you to feel safe and secure, and that is why we are available 24/7 to help you with everything you need.
-We do our best to make you feel comfortable in this new social and cultural environment.
-We have the office in the University Hospital in Motol's area.
+The year 2020 increased the importance of our approach, do not hesitate to check our COVID-19 Policy.
+We do our best to make you feel comfortable and safe in this new social and cultural environment.
+We have the office in the University Hospital in Motol's area so you can count on us in every situation.

 Before your placement

 We are with you from the moment of the application and are happy to answer any questions you have before you decide to take part in the CHP Program.
 Do not hesitate to contact us for more details about the departments or anything you would like to know about the CHP Program.
 We are happy to schedule a meeting with you directly in the hospital before your placement, too.

 On the placement

 Our experienced team is with you 24/7, ready to help you whenever you have a problem, if something is unclear, or you need support.
 We pick you up at the airport, help you become familiar with your new CHP Accommodation, and introduce you to your mentoring team.
 We are always there for you inside and outside the hospital as well.
 We know the hospital and mentors personally.
 The CHP System enables us to communicate with the mentors and the hospital management quickly and effectively.
 We are here to answer all of your questions about the Czech Healthcare System, too.

 After your placement